symmetryinvestments/concurrency/README.md

 - `DoneSender`.
 Always cancels.
 - `VoidSender`.
 Always calls setValue with no arguments.
 - `ErrorSender`.
 Always calls setError with supplied exception.
+- `PromiseSender`.
+Creates a promise-like object that can be fulfilled, canceled or errored manually.
+Useful for when the Sender/Receiver connection isn't statically known or very dynamic.

 ### Writing your own Sender